Daniel-Mietchen/datascience/emergency-response.md

  1. to advance my general understanding under which conditions open approaches are being favoured over closed ones,
  1. to see how my own activities as an open researcher or as a volunteer for open knowledge initiatives like Wikimedia can be integrated with emergency response activities, particularly with the digital response, as I am rarely in a position to respond on the ground.

 While I started this repo in an open-ended fashion, it has since evolved a focus on data sharing in public health emergencies, which has been receiving a growing interest lately, as discussed in [this paper](http://dx.doi.org/10.1371/journal.pmed.1002109).
-I have also begun to give talks on the subject, e.g. [at SciDataCon 2016](https://github.com/Daniel-Mietchen/talks/blob/master/SciDataCon2016.md), [at IMED 2016](https://github.com/Daniel-Mietchen/talks/blob/master/IMED-2016.md) or [Endangered Data Week 2018](https://github.com/Daniel-Mietchen/events/blob/master/Endangered-Data-Week-UVA-2018.md).
+I have also begun to give talks on the subject, as detailed [here](emergency-response.md#related-presentations).

 # Epidemics